List of 7400-series integrated circuits: Larger footprints

+Widebus devices

+The widebus range in the 74xxx series includes higher-numbered parts like the 7416xxx and others, designed for extended functionality beyond standard chips.
+These components often feature 16-bit or wider data handling, serving as direct expansions of existing 8-bit designs (e.g., 74373 to 7416373) or introducing entirely new capabilities.
+They utilize higher pin counts to support larger data buses, advanced operations, and scalable digital logic solutions for more complex circuit requirements.

 Smaller footprints

 As board designs have migrated away from large amounts of logic chips, so has the need for many of the same gate in one package.
 Since about 1996, there has been an ongoing trend towards one / two / three logic gates per chip.
 Now logic can be placed where it is physically needed on a board, instead of running long signal traces to a full-size logic chip that has many of the same gate.

 All chips in the following sections are available 5- to 10-pin surface-mount packages.
 The right digits, after the 1G/2G/3G, typically has the same functional features as older legacy chips, except for the multifunctional chips and 4-digit chip numbers, which are unique to these newer families.
 The "x" in the part number is a place holder for the logic family name.
 For example, 74x1G14 in "LVC" logic family would be "74LVC1G14".
 The previously stated prefixes of "SN-" and "MC-" are used to denote manufacturers, Texas Instruments and ON Semiconductor respectively.

 Some of the manufacturers that make these smaller IC chips are: Diodes Incorporated, Nexperia (NXP Semiconductors), ON Semiconductor (Fairchild Semiconductor), Texas Instruments (National Semiconductor), Toshiba.

 The logic families available in small footprints are: AHC, AHCT, AUC, AUP, AXP, HC, HCT, LVC, VHC, NC7S, NC7ST, NC7SU, NC7SV.
 The LVC family is very popular in small footprints because it supports the most common logic voltages of 1.8 V, 3.3 V, 5 V, its inputs are 5 V tolerant when the device is powered at a lower voltage, and an output drive of 24 mA.
 Gates that are commonly available across most small footprint families are 00, 02, 04, 08, 14, 32, 86, 125, 126.